Isabelle de Craon

-Isabelle de Craon, Dame de Fougères (born 1212), was a French noblewoman, being the daughter of Amaury I, Sire de Craon, a wealthy baron who was the possessor of many lordships in Anjou and Maine.
+Isabelle de Craon, Dame de Fougères (born c.
+1212), was a French noblewoman, being the daughter of Amaury I, Sire de Craon, a wealthy baron who was the possessor of many lordships in Anjou and Maine.
 She was the wife of Raoul III, Sire de Fougères, by whom she had one daughter, Jeanne de Fougères, who became the heiress to her father's seigneury.

 Family

 Isabelle was born in 1212, the youngest daughter of Amaury I, Sire de Craon and Jeanne des Roches (c.1195- 28 September 1238).
 She had a younger brother, Maurice IV, Sire de Craon (1213–1250), who married Isabella of Lusignan, a half-sister of King Henry III of England by whom he had three children.
-She had an elder sister, Jeanne who was bethrothed to the three-year-old Arthur of Brittany in 1223.
+She had an elder sister, Jeanne who was betrothed to the three-year-old Arthur of Brittany in 1223.
 Arthur died that same year, and nothing further is known about Jeanne.

 Isabelle's paternal grandparents were Maurice II de Craon and Isabelle de Meulan.
 Her maternal grandparents were Guillaume des Roches, Seneschal of Anjou and Marguerite de Sablé.
 Being the husband of Jeanne, eldest daughter of Guillaume des Roches, the hereditary seneschalship of Anjou and the vast Sablé barony passed to Isabelle's father upon the death of her maternal grandfather on 15 July 1222.
 Amaury died in 1226, when Isabelle was fourteen years old.